- Windows 10 has brought many improvements including improved security via PIN and face recognition.

 - Change the Value data of the Threshold DWORD to 0 and click on OK to save changes.

-Solution 10 – Check if CNG Key Isolation Service (KeyIso) is running
+10. Check if CNG Key Isolation service (KeyIso) is running

 - When Services window opens, locate CNG Key Isolation service and double click it.